-- User in another Microsoft Azure AD directory – adding a user from another Azure AD (I will cover this in a moment).
+- A user in another Microsoft Azure AD directory – adding a user from another Azure AD (I will cover this in a moment).

-- The user in partner companies – this is inviting a guest user with an existing Azure AD account.
+- A user at a partner company – this is inviting a guest user with an existing Azure AD account.

 What is the difference between the last two options?
 They look pretty similar.

-- Sounds simple, but the key problem here is to have admin credentials in both tenants.
+Sounds simple, but the key problem here is to have admin credentials to both tenants.
 This is rarely the case.

-- A user in partner companies: The second option opens a different world for you.
+- A user at a partner company – the second option opens a different world for you.
 You can invite the user to join your tenant without having any access to it.
 It is using Azure AD B2B feature of the directory.
-If you pick it, you are provided with helpful options to upload CSV file (I know right?).
+If you pick it, you are provided with the helpful option of uploading a CSV file (I know, right?).

 It is 2017, do we need to use the CSV file?
-Is it the best we can do?
+Is this the best we can do?
 Luckily for us – no!
 We can do better than this.